abalikhan/abalikhan.github.io/_portfolio/portfolio-1.md

 ---
-title: "Portfolio item number 1"
+title: "Computer Vision NanoDegree"
 excerpt: "Short description of portfolio item number 1<br/><img src='/images/500x300.png'>"
 collection: portfolio
+data: 2020-06-01
+venue: "Udacity"
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.
+This will be the test to check if this is working